 If the employee has been employed for less than 12 months, you can claim for 80% of an average of their monthly earnings since they started work with you, subject to the cap.

-If the employee only commenced employment in February 2020, you should pro-rata their earnings and calculate 80% of this amount, again, subject to the cap.
+If the employee has been employed for less than a month, you should pro-rata their earnings and calculate 80% of this amount, again, subject to the cap.

 Yes – an employer can offer to top up the wage but there is no obligation on them to do so.
 Clearly, topping up the wage is likely to assist with obtaining consent to furloughing the employee.
 Whether you intend to furlough on 80% or to top up out of your own budget should be made clear to the employees when seeking their consent for furlough.

 - Additional National Insurance or pension contributions you make because you chose to top up your employee’s salary

 - Any pension contributions you make that are above the mandatory employer contribution

 18. How do we calculate the Employer National Insurance and Employer Pension Contributions we can claim?